framely/community/docs/guide/pingpong.md

 Ensure that you are inside the **pingpong** chatbot and at the **Interaction** view:
 1. Click **Create** button on the right side, and select **Create entity** to create a new entity.
 2. Enter a label for the entity type and press enter.
 For example, `Location`.
 3. Within the `Location` entity, click **Add** button to add entity instances, you are required to provide a language independent label for each instance, such as `seattle` in the label field and **Save**.
 You can add as many instances as you need.
-No spaces is allowed in the instance label, or any label at all.
+No spaces are allowed in the instance label, or in any label at all.

     ::: thumbnail
     ![create entity](/images/guide/pingpong/create_entity.png)
     :::

 #### 1.2 Add annotation
-To help the chatbot create an instance of this type by extracting user mentions from utterances, one or more recognizers are configured for each type.
-User-defined entities come with a list-based recognizer, which requires the builder to [enumerate common expressions](../reference/annotations/templateandexemplar.md#expression-for-entity-instance) for each instance that was added for this type in the last step.
+To enable the chatbot to extract user mentions and create instances of this type from utterances, one or more recognizers must be configured for each type.
+User-defined entities come with a list-based recognizer, which requires the builder to [enumerate common expressions](../reference/annotations/templateandexemplar.md#expression-for-entity-instance) for each instance that was added for this type in the previous step.
 1. Navigate to the entity and head to the **Instances** tab.
 2. Click the instance entry, add **Expressions** in the pop-up window.
 3. Click **Save**.